 - Genetic Predisposition: Genetic predisposition is key in addiction as individuals with family members who have struggled with addiction are more prone to developing an addiction themselves.

 - Neurobiological Mechanisms: Heroin crashes the brain’s reward system, inducing alterations in dopamine amounts that drive compulsive drug-seeking behavior.
+According to Volkow, N. D.’s 2019 study, ‘The Neuroscience of Drug Reward and Addiction.’, Opioid receptors, particularly mu-opioid receptors (MORs) in the VTA and NAc, play a role in the rewarding effects of opioids.

 What Are the Withdrawal Symptoms of Heroin?

-The National Institute on Drug Abuse (2023) highlights the following withdrawal symptoms from heroin such as muscle aches, restlessness, and sweating, which are intense and begin as soon as a few hours after the last dose:
+The National Institute on Drug Abuse (2023) highlights the following withdrawal symptoms from heroin such as muscle aches, restlessness, and sweating, which are intense and begin as soon as a few hours after the last dose.

 Early Symptoms (6-12 hours after the last dose)

 - Muscle Aches: Pain and cramping in muscles emerge as the body reacts to the absence of heroin.
-This discompose is severe and persistent, affecting daily activities.
+This is severe and persistent, affecting daily activities.

 - Restlessness: An inability to remain still, accompanied by anxiety, makes it difficult for individuals to relax or sleep.
 This restlessness is the habitual initial sign of withdrawal.